FAQ Incubator

 Who runs the business incubator?

-The Incubator facility is owned by the University of Missouri.
-The university selected Missouri Innovation Center to operate the facility and incubation program.
+The MU Life Sciences Business Incubator is owned by the University of Missouri.
+The university selected Missouri Innovation Center (MIC) to operate the facility and incubation program.
 The incubator is an organizational unit of the Office of Research of the University of Missouri, working closely with Technology Advancement and the Division of Research Innovation & Impact.

 How long has the Incubator been around?

-Is the Incubator Program only for university faculty, staff and students?
+Is MIC only for university faculty, staff and students?

 Priority is given to University-affiliated ventures applying for residency in the incubator.
-The Incubator Program is open to all start-up enterprises with a technology-based product or service.
-The incubator operator, the Missouri Innovation Center has historically provided assistance to a 50 : 50 mix of entrepreneurs from the university and from the wider community.
+MIC is open to all start-up enterprises with a technology-based product or service.
+MIC has historically provided assistance to an even mix of entrepreneurs from the university and from the wider community.
 Business mentoring services are offered to resident and non-resident clients of MIC.

-How can I be accepted into the program?
+How can I be accepted into MIC’s program?

 From shared resources to in-house assistance with business planning, access to university students and faculty, and access to potential investors, the Missouri Innovation Center has been helping fledgling technology companies for more than thirty years.
 For more information visit services or incubator on this website.